isomerpages/moe-peihwaprespri/_our-partners/Invitation To Quote (ITQ) & Request For Quotation (RFQ).md

 Interested vendors are requested to refer to the ITQ / RFQ number and submit the quotation together with the necessary supporting documents via the Government GeBIZ portal.

-**Note**: Items listed that are already greyed out reflect that it has already been closed/over.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;